yuvipanda/words/content/post/things-to-learn.md

 * How do X509 / TLS certificates work?
 * How to use cgroups directly?
 * Can I just use emacs terminals for all my terminal needs?
+* How does NFS work, and why is it so crappy?

 If you know of resources that'll help me learn these things, do let me know!